DrugLib.com — Drug Information Portal

 Recommended Duration of Total Antimicrobial Treatment

-Patients with Renal Insufficiency: INVANZ may be used for the treatment of infections in adult patients with renal insufficiency.
+INVANZ may be used for the treatment of infections in adult patients with renal impairment.
 In patients whose creatinine clearance is >30 mL/min/1.73 m2, no dosage adjustment is necessary.
-Adult patients with advanced renal insufficiency (creatinine clearance ≤30 mL/min/1.73 m2) and end-stage renal insufficiency (creatinine clearance ≤10 mL/min/1.73 m2) should receive 500 mg daily.
-There are no data in pediatric patients with renal insufficiency.
+Adult patients with severe renal impairment (creatinine clearance ≤30 mL/min/1.73 m2) and end-stage renal disease (creatinine clearance ≤10 mL/min/1.73 m2) should receive 500 mg daily.
+A supplementary dose of 150 mg is recommended if ertapenem is administered within 6 hours prior to hemodialysis.
+There are no data in pediatric patients with renal impairment.

 Males: (weight in kg) x (140-age in years)

-Patients with Hepatic Insufficiency: No dose adjustment recommendations can be made in patients with impaired hepatic function.
-(See CLINICAL PHARMACOLOGY, Special Populations, Hepatic Insufficiency and PRECAUTIONS.)
+No dose adjustment recommendations can be made in patients with hepatic impairment [see Use in Specific Populations and Clinical Pharmacology].

 Vials